fynv/ThrustRTC/README.md

 There are several differences between ThrustRTC and Thrust C++:

 * ThrustRTC does not include the iterators.
-All operations explicitly work on the device vectors.
+All operations explicitly work on vectors types Funtion simliar to "fancy iterators" of Thrust are implemented through a group of "fake-vector" classes

 * Functors in ThrustRTC are implemented as "do{...} while(false);" blocks, so "return" is not supported.
-  User need to specify a variable name for the return value and assign to it. "break" is supported though.
+  User need to specify a variable name for the return value and assign to it. "break" is supported though

 In verbose mode we can see the full code of the CUDA kerenel looks like: